 Supply of paper and pens or pencils

-Volunteer Screening Station
+Station #2: Volunteer Screening Station

 This station listens and reviews the “Volunteer Registration Form” to learn what experiences, skills and talents a prospective unaffiliated volunteer brings to assist with disaster aid.
 Affiliated volunteers such as CERT and MRC Volunteers will need to have their identification cards checked and directed to the specific agency station, if present.